 We deliver actionable evidence and solutions to transform how land is used and how food is produced: conserving and restoring ecosystems, responding to the global climate, malnutrition, biodiversity and desertification crises.
 In short, improving people’s lives.

-National REDD+ policy networks
+National REDD+ policy networks: from cooperation to conflict

 Export citation